-Hollywood Boulevard is one of the most popular tourist destinations in Los Angeles and has become legendary for attracting famous actors and celebrities and appearing in multiple films.
+Hollywood Boulevard is one of the most popular tourist destinations in Los Angeles and has become legendary for attracting famous actors and celebrities, as well as appearing in multiple films.

 With tons of famous landmarks, things to do, and the potential for celebrity sightings, a trip to this famed stretch of road in the Hollywood neighborhood is a great addition to your vacation to Los Angeles.
-The section of Hollywood Boulevard that appeals to tourists runs between La Brea Avenue and Vine Street and is a little more than a mile long and is home to the Hollywood Walk of Fame, footprints at Grauman's Chinese Theatre, and the Hollywood and Highland shopping and dining complex.
+The section of Hollywood Boulevard that appeals to tourists runs between La Brea Ave. and Vine St., which is a little more than a mile long and is home to the Hollywood Walk of Fame, footprints at Grauman's Chinese Theatre, and the Hollywood and Highland shopping and dining complex.

 Nowadays, the only stars you're likely to find on the streets are the ones set into the sidewalks on the Walk of Fame, the wax doubles at Madame Tussaud's or the Wax Museum, or the impersonators who hang around getting their photos taken with tourists for tips.
 However, celebrities still come to Hollywood Boulevard for movie premiers, ceremonies for new sidewalk stars, or to press their hands and feet into the cement at Grauman's Chinese Theatre.

 Frankly, this part of Hollywood is one of the most touristy spots in all of Los Angeles, full of t-shirt and souvenir shops with streets packed with gawking visitors snapping photos.
 However, it's also the epicenter of Old Hollywood history, with lots to see and do, making it worth the visit — especially if it's your first time in LA.Continue to 2 of 19 below.